project-meucci/thimm.github.io/docs/index.md

+---
+description: Transcripts for podcasts from the regenerative agriculture space.
+Search and find episodes and timestamps in your favorite podcasts.
+---

 # Podcast transcriptions
 Transcripts for podcasts from the regenerative agriculture space.
 We do not own the content, so please support the creators of the podcasts in any way you can.